Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Sc-smoothness, Sc-splicings, and Polyfolds

 In the classical theory the tangent space at a point $x\in U\subset E$ has a natural identification with the Banach space $E$.
 In the sc-theory, points in $U\setminus U_1$ do not have a tangent space for the given sc-structure and the tangent space $TU$ of the open set $U\subset E$ is defined as

-A linear operator $T:E\to E$ between two sc-Banach spaces is called an sc-operator if it maps $E_m$ into $F_m$ for every $m$ such that $T:E_m\to F_m$ is a bounded linear operator.
+A linear operator $T:E\to E$ between two sc-Banach spaces is called an {\bf sc-operator} if it maps $E_m$ into $F_m$ for every $m$ such that $T:E_m\to F_m$ is a bounded linear operator.
 An sc-isomorphism $T:E\to F$ is a bijective sc-operator whose inverse is also an sc-operator.
-In order to construct spaces with boundary with corners, the concept of a partial quadrants $C$ in the Banach space $E$ is useful.
-It is a closed convex subset having the property that there exists an sc-Banach space $W$ and an linear sc-somorphism $T:E\to \R^n\oplus W$ mapping $C$ into $[0, \infty )^n\oplus W$.
+In order to construct spaces with boundary with corners, the concept of a partial quadrant $C$ in the sc-Banach space $E$ is useful.
+It is a closed convex subset having the property that there exists an sc-Banach space $W$ and an linear sc-isomorphism $T:E\to \R^n\oplus W$ mapping $C$ onto $[0, \infty )^n\oplus W$.

 The tangent space of a relatively open subset $U\subset C\subset E$ of a partial quadrant $C$ in the sc-Banach space is defined as $TU=U^1\oplus E$.
 It carries the sc-structure $(TU)_i=U_{i+1}\oplus E_i$.